Martha Berry (artist): Projects

 Berry participated in the Native American Community Scholars Grant Program of the Smithsonian Institution.
 She has visited their collections to do further research into pre-Removal Southeastern beadwork, which has informed her own work.

 Berry in 2008 curated Beadwork Storytellers: A Visual Language, a Cherokee beadwork exhibition at the Cherokee Heritage Center in Park Hill, Oklahoma.
 The exhibition included beadwork from the collection of Scotland's University of Aberdeen Museums that had not been seen in the United States in almost two centuries.
 Berry also wrote the text for the show catalog.

 Personal

 Berry lives in Rowlett, Texas with her husband, Dave, a retired journalist.
-Her daughter, Christina Berry, is a published author, photographer, and manager of the "All Things Cherokee" website.
+They have two daughters.

 Berry served as a delegate to the 1999 Cherokee Nation Constitution Convention in Tahlequah, Oklahoma.
 Her role in the convention helped the Cherokee Nation in Oklahoma heal itself and "reassert itself as a capable sovereign in Oklahoma."
 She is currently an active member of several Cherokee organizations.